drscotthawley/signaltrain/experiments/compressor/README.md

  ![comp_image](../../images/progress0_comp_skips.png)

+ Notes on this graph:

- The blip in the loss history is where the run was interrupted & restarted.
+ - The blip in the loss history is where the run was interrupted & restarted.
+ - Each epoch takes about 1 second to execute.
+This gives you a rough idea of the time involved in training.

  More work is needed.